 Annex 1 lists guidance to be aware of.
-These checks should be conducted in line with departmental recruitment guidance [DN: Department to insert links].
+These checks should be conducted in line with departmental recruitment guidance

 Secondment agreements

 38. The Civil Service Management Code states that the terms of a secondment are a matter for negotiation between the home organisation, the host department and the individual.